msull92/msull92-com/_posts/2017-08-21-rss-to-instapaper-loader.md

 Finally, to make sure that it isn't loading the same url into your Instapaper account multiple times it will log the URL to a `urls.log` file that gets checked before sending to Instapaper.

-**Note:** The easiest way to launch this tool is to use the `Dockerfile` and `docker-compose.yml` files that are included in the repository.
+**Note:** The easiest way to launch this tool is to use the `Dockerfile` and `docker-compose.yml` files that are included in this repository.
 I host these on a server that I have on DigitalOcean.
 It's not necessary to mount the `urls.log` file to the container, but it is recommended so that state is maintained between containers so in case you need to reboot, redeploy, etc. then your Instapaper account won't be flooded with old articles.

 *If you have any changes that would be helpful for others, please feel free to fork the repository and make a pull-request so we all get the goodness!*